Breezewood-GC/GC-NewVisitAll/README.md

 • Production ready code (06/30/2026) - reviewed initial functions (trashed a lot, added a lot)

 • Huge progresses in the original production ready code.
-(6/30/2026) - Functionality is largely there but a pesky bug that prevents the code to correctly display "Visit All" if the "Show All" link is pressed/clicked before the page is fully loaded.
+(6/30/2026) - Functionality is largely there but a pesky bug exists that prevents the code to correctly display "Visit All" if the "Show All" link is pressed/clicked before the page is fully loaded.
 This is due to Geocaching site js code that destroys the inventory header and replaces it with a fresh copy if this script is triggered before full page load.